devank99/How-Indians-Spend-on-Credit-Card-Tableau-Dashboard-/README.md

 3) Top Expenses: Utility bills and entertainment expenses are the two most common expenses paid using credit cards.
 4) Metro City Contribution: Cities like Mumbai, Ahmedabad, and Bengaluru contribute significantly to credit card transactions in the country.

-## Suggestions to increase credit card usage
+## 📍Suggestions to increase credit card usage

 1. Leverage Silver Credit Card Dominance
 Targeted Promotions: Create special promotions and rewards programs for Silver Credit Card users to reinforce their loyalty.
 This could include cashback offers, bonus points, or exclusive discounts with popular merchants.